nathancarter/weblurch/doc/plan.md

  * Add documentation to that file so that someone who does not know how to read a test spec file could learn it from that file.

+The glyph icons that come with Bootstrap were provided free by [Glyphicons](http://glyphicons.com/).
+Bootstrap requests that if you use them, you provide a link back to that site.
+When my apps are further along in production, such a link should be provided somewhere on the site where it makes sense to do so.